Floyd Rose Tremolos for Left Hand Guitars: The Asian OEM Pool

 The "Korean Catalog"

 The "Korean catalog" serves as a universal OEM pool for all Korean trading companies that source for buyers, and Korean factories such as Samick, Cort, Unsung, Saein, and WMIC that build the guitars.
-Many emerging Chinese factories also drew from this catalog from the mid 2000s and early 2010s before shifting to a Chinese universal OEM pool.
+Many emerging Chinese factories also drew from this catalog from the mid 2000s and early 2010s before shifting to their own universal OEM pool.

 Brands that have used or still use tremolo systems from this OEM pool are B.C.
 Rich, Jackson, Charvel, Ibanez, ESP, Kramer, Yamaha, Gaskell, Schecter, among others.

-Sometimes they sold in the retail market by guitar parts companies, such as Guitar Fetish, and CH Guitars, usually not left handed.
-The catalog has remained unchanged for over 25 years.
+Sometimes they are sold in the retail market by guitar parts companies, such as Guitar Fetish, and CH Guitars, usually not left-handed.
+The catalog has remained unchanged for over 35 years.

 Product number | Replacement for | Finishes | Double locking or Single locking |